cmf-team/cmf-team.github.io/index.md

 ## Milestones

 - Originally started as financial econometrics seminar in 2007 by Eugene Lukash and Andrew Zlotnik.
-- Launched in 2012 as a free course focused on quantitative financial research, matching CFA curriculum.
+- Launched in 2012 as a free course focused on the applied quantitative research, matching CFA curriculum.
 - Fully online, project-based and open to global enrollment since 2020.

 ## Our program